nordeim/vantage/docs/prompts.md

 ---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Yes, please meticulously plan and generate the complete day 5 plan with complete drop-in replacements for all the code files involved.

+---

 Awesome job on meticulous analysis, planning and execution!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously create an implementation plan to generate a complete validated drop-in replacement "Project_Requirements_Document_v4" (`PRD_v4.md`) that merges the better sections from `PRD_v2.md` to `PRD_v3.md` (as a base for v4) based on our validated observation.
 Then review and validate your implementation plan for generating a complete drop-in replacement `PRD_v4.md` with no placeholder comments.

 **Recommended Actions:**